 At the time, my mother was having another breakdown.
 I moved out about 4 days before she was sectioned.

 I had not planned to move out, it was a snap decision I made after becoming fearful of my mother because her behaviour was very bizarre.
 If you are Bipolar, you may have had similar symptoms.
-She was convinced she was a prophet from God.
+She was convinced she was [removed by Admin] from God.
 She also believed she was pregnant, the pregnancy a product of immaculate conception and would sit on the couch describing the "contractions' she was feeling.

 I am constantly ruminating over this, analyzing my behavior, trying to decide....Am I Bipolar?
 Was I experiencing Mania?